ibm-cloud-docs/cephaas/s3_cert_view.md

 {{site.data.keyword.attribute-definition-list}}

-# View S3 certificate expiration date and status
+# Retrieve S3 certificate status and types
-{: #viewing-sds-s3-certificate-details-sds}
+{: #retrieve-s3-cert-details}

 S3 TLS certificates are required to encrypt the S3 traffic and prevent `Man in the Middle` (MITM) attacks.

-This section provides guidance on how to view the expiration date and status of the S3 SSL certificate.
+This section provides guidance on how to retrieve and view the list of configured certificates, and the status of each of the S3 SSL certificate.
 {: shortdesc}